It’s discouraging to work hard and continue to see some students struggle to comprehend despite doing all you know to support understanding.

 Strategic Thinking Move #4: Dig Below the Surface (Ask and Answer Questions)

 Digging below the surface is about thinking deeply as you read.
 It involves engaging with the ideas in the text and asking and answering your own questions as they arise.
-Digging below the surface is also about more than answering comprehension questions at the end of a text; rather, it includes the constant questioning, searching, and thinking that makes reading active.
+Digging below the surface is also about more than answering comprehension questions at the end of a text; rather, it includes the constant questioning, searching, and thinking that make reading active.
 It’s about REALLY engaging with a text, so much so that you notice your own curiosity, connect ideas, reflect, arrive at new insights, and stretch or even change your thinking.

 Strategic Thinking Move #5: Filling in the Missing Pieces (Inferring)